isotupa/ThirdPerson/README.md

 ## Other stuff

-To read about the design behind this project, see [TODO]
+To read about the design behind this project, see [the thesis (in Spanish)](https://oa.upm.es/80489/)